NATIOPIA/Simple-calculator/README.md

         int subtract(float,float)
         int multiply(float,float)
         int divide(float,float)
-2.Display Menu Function:
+2. Display Menu Function:
     *Create a function void displayMenu() to print the menu options to the console.
-3.Main Function:
+3. Main Function:
     *Initialize variables for user choice, numbers, and a loop control.
     *Use a while loop to keep the program running until the user chooses to exit:
         -Call displayMenu() to show the options.